 If anyone has any information, these ads will help the party contact you directly.
 It’s a great way to get the news circulating.

-8. Offer An Incentive
+8. Offer an Incentive

 Some people offer rewards for the safe return of their cats.
-Sometimes a person might take in a homeless pet thinking that they don’t have an owner.
+Sometimes a person might take in a stray pet thinking that they don’t have an owner.
 If you publicly place a cash reward for your cat, a person might be more likely to return the cat home where it belongs.

 Also, if a person notices a cash reward and subsequently sees your cat, it might motivate them to pick it up and bring it home to you—instead of just dismissing it.

 If you let your cat outside without your supervision, you always need to make sure that they have a collar with up-to-date tags.
 Even if they have a microchip in place, tags are the quickest way for someone to recognize that this kitty is indeed a pet.

 Your kitty’s tags should have at least your phone number, but it can have your address for return as well.
 Unmistakably, any onlookers will recognize that this cat isn’t a stray.

 Ultimately, you want to prevent your cat from running away entirely.
 That means that you will need to supervise them directly if they’re outside.
 You might also want to get some enclosure, like a kitty playpen or kennel, so they can enjoy their time outdoors safely.